-What’s a pattern tester?
+what is a pattern tester?

-Normally, testing takes place after I have created the model and the pattern, have had it tech edited and charted (most of the time), and all the sizing is there (if it is a garment or something that can be made in multiple sizes).
+Typically, testing takes place after I have created the model and the pattern, have had it tech edited and charted (most of the time), and all the sizing is there (if it is a garment or something that can be made in multiple sizes).
 There may or may not be all of the beautiful photos for publication, but there will be what you need.
 The main thing is that the pattern will be almost ready to go and as correct as I can make it.

-I love beginners, however working on a test crochet / knit pattern isn’t really the way to learn to start reading patterns, especially since I am looking for clarity.
+I love beginners, however working on a test crochet / knit pattern isn’t the way to learn to start reading patterns, especially since I am looking for clarity.
 I’m looking for testers who like to (and can) take beautiful, clear pictures of your WIP and final projects I can share when the pattern is released.

 How do I get involved in testing your patterns?

 There are a few things you should know before becoming a tester.

 - I am using a FREE app called Volley for pattern testing.
 You can check the software out using that link.
 This is non-negotiable.
 It is available on iOS and Android and apps for your PC and Mac desktops/laptops.
 Volley will allow me to chat with you Asyncrionusly either by text, video, or photograph.
 Everyone who is testing a particular pattern will be put into a group. this will allow for both group chat and private conversations with me if needed to help with something.

 - I am going to be super strict on deadlines.
 Every year I have several deadlines that are tight due to working with an indie dyer or yarn company on a special project.
 While I do realize life does get in the way, I can accommodate some things but I cannot allow anyone to disappear without checking in.
 Checking in is very important and I will be asking for them regularly (the day of the week will depend on the project).
 So, if you are a tester for me and something happens, start a private convo with me and tell me what is happening so that I can adjust for you if possible.